adityapandadev/FoodMaster/README.md

 ## Features 🚀

-- Nice Looking and minimals UI.
+- Nice Looking and minimal UI.
 - Will Be helpfull in finding good restraunts
 - added map section for every entry
 - hover animations